 Watkins Glen State Park is the most famous of the Finger Lakes State Parks, with a reputation for leaving visitors spellbound.
 Within two miles, the glen's stream descends 400 feet past 200-foot cliffs, generating 19 waterfalls along its course.
 The gorge path winds over and under waterfalls and through the spray of Cavern Cascade.
 Rim trails overlook the gorge.
-Campers at Watkins Glen campgrounds and day-visitors can enjoy the Olympic-size pool, scheduled summer tours through the gorge, tent and trailer campsites, picnic facilities and excellent fishing in nearby Seneca Lake or Catherine Creek, which is renowned for its annual spring run of rainbow trout.
+Camping near Watkins Glen allows you to enjoy the Olympic-size pool, scheduled summer tours through the gorge, tent and trailer campsites, picnic facilities and excellent fishing in nearby Seneca Lake or Catherine Creek, which is renowned for its annual spring run of rainbow trout.

 After spending several very quiet nights in sparsely occupied campgrounds, we arrived at Watkins Glen to a full campground.
 The Six Nation Campground is comprised of six loops, each named after a tribe, with a total of over 300 sites.
 It looked like some of the sites were being rehabbed.
 The Mohawk Loop is the only one with electric hookups.
 There are also cabins, but I did not see them.
 Rates vary depending on how many nights you spend, whether you have an electric or non-electric site, and if you are a NY resident or not.
 Although the sites are spaced a decent amount apart, most do not have trees or any other barrier to separate them.
 However, despite our loop being completely full, we did not feel too close to our neighbors.
 The bathroom/shower facility was reasonably clean.
 There are two shower stalls and four toilets, and I feared it might be overwhelmed when the loop was full, but I never had to wait.